Lakorthus/100-days-of-code/README.md

 **Thoughts**: First day of feeling a bit overwhelmed, but I am sure I will get through it.

+### Day 12: Oct 04, Thuesday

+**Today's Progress**: Very encouraging talk from one of SoC mentors !
+Working with DOM and feeling like I know what I am doing a little bit more  specially with:

+.addEventListener()
+.querySelector()

+**Thoughts**: Looking forward what tomorrow will bring!

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)